 - Default - Choose this option to create an Orchestration application.
 This type of application can have Self Service and Assisted Service phases, in addition to the Initialize and Finalize phases.
 This type supports Voice calls only .

-- Digital - Choose this option to create an application that can process multichannel digital interactions.
-(Currently, Designer supports chat interaction messaging and routing only.)
+- Digital - Choose this option to create an application that can process multichannel digital interactions (no voice).

 - Callback - Choose this option to create an application that is only used for outbound callback calls.
 See the Callback blocks page for more information.